Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Eccentricity in space-based Parameter Estimation

 We highlight that we adopted a GW190521-like configuration with AET-channel network \ac{SNR} $\sim 7$ for each of TianQin and LISA, and $\sim 10$ for TianQin+LISA.
 Parameter precision is largely SNR-driven, the standalone TianQin and LISA results are similar.
 We emphasize that TianQin and LISA \acp{SNR} are not generally comparable \cite{Chen2025}.
 The \ac{SNR} depends strongly on source parameters and sky location.
 Smaller chirp masses shift signals to higher frequencies, which will be favorable for TianQin.
 Additionally, TianQin's fixed orbital plane (aligned with J0806) yields strongly sky-dependent sensitivity (see Appendix~\ref{app_snr}).
+This directional response also explains why TianQin provides slightly tighter constraints on the declination angle~$\delta$ for certain source locations, as seen in Fig.~\ref{pe}.
 A joint TianQin+LISA observation leverages complementary sky responses, so that regions disfavored by one constellation are compensated by the other, enhancing the \ac{SNR} and robustness of parameter estimation.

 Detection thresholds quoted for untargeted searches are often $\rho_{\rm thr}\gtrsim8$, but in our archival search setting, one can confidently claim a detection at \ac{SNR} $\sim7$ .
 The key point is that ground detections pass informative priors to the space analysis.
 We can estimate the \ac{SNR} threshold via the size of matched-filtering template bank~\cite{Moore2019a}